OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 The Blue/Green deployment presented in this post requires a number of AWS resources to be created.

-We first need a VPC with public subnets.
+We first need a Virtual Private Cloud (VPC) with public subnets.
 These subnets will host our EC2 instances, as well as our load balancer.
 It also defines a security group allowing HTTP and SSH traffic:

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09